sporto/sporto.github.com/source/_posts/2013-04-12-comparison-angular-backbone-can-ember.markdown

 <iframe width='500' height='300' frameborder='0' src='https://docs.google.com/spreadsheet/pub?key=0Alu_S-aQLtvvdGpNaWJxMFlQM0pLM1JiSGd5MjJMYnc&single=true&gid=0&range=A1%3AE12&output=html'></iframe>

-Overall is a tight competition, there are no clear winners or losers.
+If you put the same weight to every factor it is a tight competition, there are no clear winners or losers.
 So I guess it all comes down to personal taste or how much weight you apply to each particular factor.

 ## A note about Backbone